 They attract a wide range of native insects.
 Remove the spent flowers to improve foliage density and flowering.

 Plant in full sun on a well-draining soil.

 Propagate from seed and cuttings.

-The species name is from the Latin: quadri meaning four and fidus meaning split.
-This refers to the leaves in four rows.
+quadrifaria – Latin: quadri meaning “four” and fidus meaning “split”.
+This refers to the decussate arrangement of the leaves – appearing to be in four rows.

 This species is not considered to be at risk of extinction in the wild.

 Western Australian Herbarium.
 Florabase: The Western Australian Flora.
 Melaleuca quadrifaria profile page https://florabase.dbca.wa.gov.au/browse/profile/5957

 Wrigley, J.W. & Fagg, M.I.
 (2001).
 Australian Native Plants – Propagation, cultivation and use in landscaping.
 4th edition.
 New Holland Publishers, Pty.
 Ltd. Australia.